fenago/ml-scikit-keras-tensorflow/labs/A.md

     from the generated ones.
 At each training iteration, the discriminator is trained like a normal binary classifier, then the generator is trained to maximize the
-    [discriminator's]{.keep-together} error.
+    [discriminator's] error.
 GANs are used for advanced image processing tasks such as super resolution, colorization, image editing (replacing objects with realistic background), turning a simple sketch into a photorealistic image, or predicting the next